 People to people links

-Ties between Australians and Malaysian are strong and based on long-standing education links, tourism and migration.
+Ties between Australians and Malaysians are strong, underpinned by long-standing education links, tourism and migration.

-Other people-to-people links are similarly strong.
-More than 115,000 Malaysian-born people live in Australia.
-Tourism is growing between our two countries.
-In 2016, Malaysia was Australia's seventh largest market for international arrivals with 387,700 Malaysians visiting Australia and, almost 380,000 Australians visited Malaysia in the same year.
+There were an estimated 174,000 Malaysian-born people living in Australia in 2018.
+In 2019, Malaysia was Australia's eighth largest market for international arrivals with almost 385,000 Malaysians visiting Australia.
+Over 273,000 Australians visited Malaysia in the same year.